Shubh10501/Colour-Detection/README.md

 # Colour-Detection
 Colour detection and recognition

-Change the name of the picture accorddingly in main python file.
+Change the name of the picture accordingly in main python file.